 This Business Sale Agreement is for use when the owner of a business sells the business to a new owner.
 The Agreement addresses a variety of matters that may be relevant to a business sale, including:

 Once completed and signed by all parties, this Business Sale Agreement constitutes a binding agreement between the parties, enabling them to start making arrangements for the business to be handed over.

 If any conditions are included in the agreement, then those conditions will also need to be met in order for the transaction to go ahead.
 If they are not, then one party or the other (or in some cases, both parties) may have the right to pull out of the agreement.

 Businesses can vary drastically in nature, meaning the requirements for business sale agreements also vary significantly.
-This Business Sale Agreement contains many different options but it is important that the person preparing this document checks it carefully to make sure it reflects their needs.
-In any event, even for unusual businesses with their own unique requirements, this Business Sale Agreement outlines the key rights and obligations of both parties and enables a smooth hand over of the business.
+This Business Sale Agreement contains many different options and outlines the key rights and obligations of both parties to enable a smooth hand over of the business.
+However, it is important that the person preparing this document checks it carefully to make sure it reflects their needs.

 How to use this document